plenoptic-org/plenoptic/docs/install.rst

    ``/path/to/jupyter/env`` is the path to your base conda environment, and depends on the options set during your initial installation.
 It's probably something like ``~/conda`` or ``~/miniconda``.
 See the `ipython docs <https://ipython.readthedocs.io/en/stable/install/kernel_install.html>`_ for more details.

    With this setup, similar to option 2, you have a single jupyter install that can run kernels from any virtual environment.
-The main difference is that it can run kernels from *any* virtual environment (not just conda!) but that you have to run an additional line after installing ``ipykernel``  into the environment (``python -m ipykernel install ...``).
+The main difference is that it can run kernels from *any* virtual environment (not just conda!) and have fewer packages installed in your ``base`` environment, but that you have to run an additional line after installing ``ipykernel``  into the environment (``python -m ipykernel install ...``).

    .. note:: If you're not using conda to manage your environments, the key idea is to install ``jupyter`` and ``ipywidgets`` in one environment, then install ``ipykernel`` and ``torchvision`` in the same environment as plenoptic, and then run the ``ipykernel install`` command **using the plenoptic environment's python**.